awaisk04/Heart-Disease-Prediction-Web-App-using-Machine-Learning/README.md

 # Heart-Disease-Prediction-Web-App-using-Machine-Learning
 A machine learning-based web application that predicts the risk of heart disease using user input data such as age, blood pressure, cholesterol, and other health indicators.
 Built with Python, Scikit-learn, and Streamlit/Flask.
+This project is a machine learning-powered web application designed to predict the risk of heart disease based on user-input medical data.
+Users provide health parameters such as age, gender, chest pain type, blood pressure, cholesterol, fasting blood sugar, ECG results, and more.
+The system processes this data using trained ML models like Logistic Regression and Random Forest to deliver real-time predictions.
+Built using Python, Scikit-learn, Pandas, and Streamlit or Flask, the app offers an intuitive interface for early diagnosis support and healthcare analysis.